flother/htmltab/README.rst

     Usage: htmltab [OPTIONS] EXPRESSION HTML_FILE

-      Select a table within an HTML document and convert it to CSV
+      Select a table within an HTML document and convert it to CSV.

     Options:
-      --css                  Denotes that the expression is a CSS selector (default).
+      --css                  Use a CSS selector to determine the table (default).
-      --xpath                Denotes that the expression is an XPath expression.
+      --xpath                Use an XPath expression to determine the table.
-      --index                Denotes that the expression is an index, starting from 1.
+      --index                Use an index, starting from 1, to determine the table.
-      -n, --null-value TEXT  Case-insensitive value to consider null (defaults are na, n/a, ., -)
-      --help                 Show this message and exit.
+      -n, --null-value TEXT  Case-insensitive value to convert to an empty cell in the CSV output (defaults are 'na', 'n/a', '.', '-') --help                 Show this message and exit.